ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 * The {@link module:table/commands/setheadercolumncommand~SetHeaderColumnCommand `'setColumnHeader'`} command.

-	You can set a column of currently selected table cell to be a header by executing:
+	You can make the column containing the selected cell a [header](https://www.w3.org/TR/html50/tabular-data.html#the-th-element) by executing:

 	```js
 	editor.execute( 'setColumnHeader' );
 	```

-	All previous columns will also be set as a headers.
-If current column is already header executing this command will unset this column and any columns after as a header.
+	**Note:** All preceding columns will also become headers.
+If the current column is already a header, executing this command will make it a regular column back again (including following columns).

 * The {@link module:table/commands/setheaderrowcommand~SetHeaderRowCommand `'setRowHeader'`} command.

-	You can set a row of currently selected table cell to be a header by executing:
+	You can make the row containing the selected cell a [header](https://www.w3.org/TR/html50/tabular-data.html#the-th-element) by executing:

 	```js
 	editor.execute( 'setRowHeader' );
 	```

-	All previous rows will also be set as a headers.
-If current row is already header executing this command will unset this row and any rows after as a header.
+	**Note:** All preceding rows will also become headers.
+If the current row is already a header, executing this command will make it a regular row back again (including following rows).

 * The {@link module:table/commands/mergecellcommand~MergeCellCommand} as `'mergeCellRight'`, `'mergeCellLeft'`, `'mergeCellUp'` and `'mergeCellDown'` commands.

-	To merge a table cell in which is current selection with other table cell execute command of desired direction.
-To merge currently selected table cell with a cell on the right execute:
+	To merge a table cell at the current selection with another cell, execute the command corresponding with the preferred direction.
+E.g. to merge with a cell to the right:

 	```js
 	editor.execute( 'mergeCellRight' );
 	```

-	**Note**: if a table cell has different rowspan (for `'mergeCellRight'` and `'mergeCellLeft'`) or colspan (for `'mergeCellUp'` and `'mergeCellDown'`) the command will be disabled.
+	**Note**: If a table cell has a different [`rowspan`](https://www.w3.org/TR/html50/tabular-data.html#attr-tdth-rowspan) (for `'mergeCellRight'` and `'mergeCellLeft'`) or [`colspan`](https://www.w3.org/TR/html50/tabular-data.html#attr-tdth-colspan) (for `'mergeCellUp'` and `'mergeCellDown'`), the command will be disabled.

 * The {@link module:table/commands/splitcellcommand~SplitCellCommand} as `'splitCellVertically'` and `'splitCellHorizontally'` commands.

-	You can split any cell vertically and horizontally to two cells by executing command.
-For instance, to split a currently selected table cell vertically by executing a command:
+	You can split any cell vertically or horizontally by executing this command.
+E.g. to split the selected table cell vertically:

 	```js
 	editor.execute( 'splitCellVertically' );
 	```

-The {@link module:table/tabletoolbar~TableToolbar} plugin introduces a contextual toolbar for tables.
-The toolbar appears when an table is selected and can be configured to contain any buttons you want.
-Usually, these will be table-related options such as `'tableColumn'`, `'tableRow'` and `'mergeCell'` dropdowns.
+The {@link module:table/tabletoolbar~TableToolbar} plugin introduces the balloon toolbar for the tables.
+The toolbar shows up when a table cell is selected, anchored to the table.
+It is possible to {@link module:table/table~TableConfig#toolbar configure} its content.
+Normally, it contains the table-related tools such as `'tableColumn'`, `'tableRow'`, and `'mergeCell'` dropdowns.

 ## Contribute